 What do registration fees cover and how are they set?

-set?The registration fee for participants includes attendance at all conference general session presentations and the opening reception.
+The registration fee for participants includes attendance at all conference general session presentations and the opening reception.
 Continental breakfast and light refreshment breaks will be provided; lunch and dinner are on your own.
 The fees are set to make the experience both memorable and affordable.
 Typically the per-person cost of putting on the conference is about three times the registration fee.

-Can we get a discount for group registrations?At this time, there are no discounted group rates for the AIGA Design Conference.
+At this time, there are no discounted group rates for the AIGA Design Conference.

 How do you select speakers for the conference?